shamaevnn/awesome-web3-developer/README.md

 # awesome-web3-developer
-List of tools and services to build web3 apps.
+List of tools, libraries and services to build web3 apps.

 **Feel free to contribute**: add new topic, and new service to already existing topic, ...